-If you’re taking a casual stroll around the strip, a dress code doesn’t apply; just make sure you’re comfortable so you can enjoy yourself.
-Of course this casual and comfortable stroll will involve different items depending on what time of year you travel, summer will obviously mean shorts and winter will mean jeans or a pair of long trousers.
-Because Vegas is in the desert the temperature can reach extremes of very hot and very cold, so those taking an evening or night time stroll may want to take a jacket.
-Also make sure you wear sensible shoes as everywhere in Vegas is a little bit more spread out than you may think.
+There’s no dress code for taking a casual stroll around the Strip – just make sure you’re comfortable so you can enjoy yourself.
+Of course, this laidback walk down Las Vegas Boulevard will involve different items depending on what time of year you travel.
+You’ll want shorts for summer, and jeans or trousers for winter.
+Because Vegas is in the desert, the temperature often reach extremes of very hot and very cold – so if you’re planning to take an evening or nighttime stroll, it’s worth packing a lightweight jacket.
+Also make sure you wear sensible shoes, as everywhere in Vegas is more spread out than you think.

-So you’ve decided to go and catch one of the big Vegas shows, but what should you wear?
-Well, if you go during the day there isn’t a strict dress code – just dress to be comfortable.
-Strictly speaking, at night, there isn’t a dress code; however people do tend to get dressed up – particularly if it’s a show by a big star.
-Although formal attire isn’t necessary, smart casual is recommend – nice shirt, dark jeans, a nice dress – and ladies don’t be afraid to throw on a few fancy pieces of jewellery.
+So, you’ve decided to go and catch one of the big Vegas shows, but what should you wear?
+Well, if you go during the day there isn’t a strict dress code – just wear something comfortable.

-There are two different types of dining in Vegas; casual and fine dining.
-During the day, it’s perfectly normal to wear something very dressed down and casual; walking into a hotel buffet or street side restaurant after sightseeing, shouldn’t be an issue.
-Some casual restaurants may prefer a business causal look, but won’t turn you away.
+There are two different types of dining in Vegas: casual and fine dining.
+During the day, it’s perfectly normal to wear something very casual.
+You can walk into a hotel buffet or street side restaurant in your sightseeing clothes without any problems.
+Some places might prefer a business-causal look, but they won’t turn you away.

-For fine dining, you will have to dress for the occasion.
-Most of the better restaurants around Vegas have a dress code of some sort, such as business casual; so shirts, dresses, trousers, shoes and heels are recommended.
-Many restaurants, such as those at the MGM Grand and the Bellagio also require men to wear smart jackets too.
-Something to remember is; always assume casual clothes such as trainers, jeans and t-shirts won’t cut it, and if you’re unsure, call ahead if the restaurant has a famous chef or AAA reward.
+For fine dining, though, you’ll have to dress for the occasion.
+Most of the swanky restaurants in Las Vegas have a dress code of some sort, such as business casual – so shirts, trousers, dresses and smart shoes or heels are recommended.
+Many restaurants, such as those at the MGM Grand and the Bellagio, also require men to wear smart jackets.
+To be on the safe side, it’s best to assume that casual clothes like trainers, jeans and t-shirts won’t cut it at a fancy restaurant in Vegas.
+If you’re unsure, call ahead to find out if the restaurant has a famous chef or AAA reward.